MegalithicBTC/BTCPayserver-LSPS1/README.md

 For this reason, we:

 1. Suggest (and provided a default at) a channel size of 1,000,000 satoshi.
-2. Fully prevent THE CLIENT from requesting a channel size of below 150,000 satoshis, even if the LSP in its `get_info` response allows channel sizes smaller than this.
+2. Fully prevent THE CLIENT from requesting a channel size of below 150,000 satoshis, even if THE LSP in its `get_info` response allows channel sizes smaller than this.
 (Most don't do this, but some do.)

 If you use the slider, you will see that it doesn't go below `150,000` satoshis, and its upward bound matches the largest channel size that THE LSP supports (as communicated in the `get info` response.)

 You will also note on this screen that, although such an option is available in the LSPS1 specification, we DO NOT provide the option for THE CLIENT to request a zero-confirmation channel.
-This is because all of the node implementations (LND, CLN, LDK-NODE, etc.) require that the user proactively "allow" such channels, and that can be tricky.
+This is because all of the node implementations (LND, CLN, LDK-NODE, etc.) require that THE CLIENT proactively "allow" such channels, and that can be tricky.[^1]

 #### Advanced Options

 By default, THE CLIENT will request a PUBLIC channel from the LSP.
-By clicking `Advanced Options`, the user can toggle between a PUBLIC and PRIVATE channel.
-If the user selects a PRIVATE channel, we warn him that he will need to enable "hop hints" when creating invoices with BTCPay.
+By clicking `Advanced Options`, THE CLIENT can toggle between a PUBLIC and PRIVATE channel.
+If THE CLIENT selects a PRIVATE channel, we warn him that he will need to enable "hop hints" when creating invoices with BTCPay.

 #### Node public key